Skip to main content

 This afternoon we have a guided tour around the birthplace of Rock n’ Roll – the legendary Sun Studio, where Elvis recorded his first hit.
 This insignificant, yet iconic 1950s building, was the starting point for Jerry Lee Lewis, Johnny Cash and Roy Orbison amongst others and is a designated National Historic Landmark.
 You can still see Jerry Lee’s piano and Elvis’ microphone!

-Day 5: Graceland and National Civil Rights Museum
+Day 5: Graceland & National Civil Rights Museum

 Graceland